fhellwig/pkglogger/README.md

 ## Notes

-The removal of old log files is based on a the filename starting with the current `pkglogger.filename` (plus a period) and the `.log` extension.
-Other files not matching this pattern will not be removed.
+The removal of old log files is based on matching files in the log directory that start with the current `pkglogger.filename` (plus a period) and having the `.log` extension.
+Other files that do not match this pattern will not be removed.

 This logging package is not designed to be particularly efficient.
-It checks for old log files on each log event making it not suitable for logging frequent events.
+It checks for old log files on each log event making it unsuitable for logging frequent events.

 ## License